Chapter 7: The Proclamation

 Keep her safe, Lord.

 Rebekah's sweaty hand fell to her dagger.
 Her jaw clenched.
 She averted her eyes and walked slowly to her horse.
-She mounted, and matched their gait, lagging behind them.
+She mounted, and matched their gait, lagging behind.

 When Rosewud entered Lorness, she backed off.

-The five riders entered a small, shadowed gate at the rear of the castle, disappearing inside.
+The five riders disappeared into a small, shadowed gate at the rear of the castle.

 Finding an inn to watch from, she prayed for wisdom.
 And waited.

-It was long after dark she heard the herald cry, “Second Watch!”
+Long after dark, the herald cried, “Second Watch!”

 Three men dressed in black cloaks emerged.
 They pulled their horses slowly by the reins, only mounting once hidden in shadow far from castle torches.
-Odder still, the well-muscled horses had a noble gait and ornate saddles and bridles.
+Odder still, the well-muscled horses had a noble gait and the saddles and bridles had ornate fasteners that glinted in the torchlight.
 None seemed to be Rosewud.

 The trail led only to the Bloody Rocks.